Limited war

 A limited war is one in which the belligerents do not expend all of the resources at their disposal, whether human, industrial, agricultural, military, natural, technological, or otherwise in a specific conflict.
 This may be to preserve those resources for other purposes, or because it might be more difficult for the participants to use all of an area's resources rather than part of them.
 Limited war is the opposite concept to total war.

 Examples

 American Indians

 Many American Indians practiced limited warfare or similar behaviors.
 Eastern groups at the time of contact with Europeans often would not kill all enemies but would capture many for adoption to replenish their own populations.
 That is related to mourning wars.
-The Aztec did flower wars to keep subordinate nations symbolically defeated and capture sacrificial victims, who were symbolically adopted.
-The wars left noncombatants and materials without risk of physical harm.
+The Aztec waged flower wars to keep subordinate nations symbolically defeated and capture sacrificial victims, who were symbolically adopted.
+This style of war left little chance for noncombatants to be harmed or physical infrastructure to be destroyed.

 Crimean War

-British Prime Minister Lord Palmerston decided to fight a limited war against Russia since waging a total war would have required massive reform of the armed forces.
+For the Crimean War, British Prime Minister Lord Palmerston decided to fight a limited war against Russia since waging a total war would have required massive reform of the armed forces.